 - followed by two days of partial juice fasting (dinner was “real” food)

 DO try a juice fast if you need to reboot your taste buds.
 Of all of the effects of the fast, I have to say that this was the most dramatic.
 Your sense of taste completely resets.
 Salty food tastes ridiculous.
 Sweet things are too sweet.
 And no-oil vegan food tastes amazing!
 Juicing would work wonders for people who want to be Plant-strong but can’t seem to like the taste of fruits and vegetables.

-If you are still thinking that a juice fast is in your future, DO prepare a lot of juice in the morning and take it to work with you if you work.
+If you are still thinking that a juice fast is in your future, then you should first check out the best blender for juicing.
+Once you have done that, DO prepare a lot of juice in the morning and take it to work with you if you work.
 Store it in a glass jar and refrigerate it.
 This eliminates any need to juice during the day.
 I made 5-6 cups of juice in the morning and it covered me for breakfast, lunch and a mid afternoon snack.
 I also drank about a cup or two of coconut water during the day.
 Then you can break out the juicer for dinner and all it took was two sessions with the juicer for a whole day’s worth of juice.

 DO expect to feel really great while you are juicing.
 It was almost a spiritual experience.
 I really loved that part of it.
 I felt very clear in my head and able to focus on other people in a new way.

 But even with the great feelings that I had while I was juicing, it was just too difficult to continue give my obligations and commitments.
 I pretty much pooped out because I had some social events this past weekend and I didn’t want to stand out like a sore thumb.
 The benefits of the juice feast weren’t outweighing the feeling of social isolation, so I stopped.